apace100/origins-docs/docs/types/power_types/recipe.md

 }
 ```

-This example will allow the player that has the power to craft Cobwebs by combining two strings in a crafting grid.
+This example will allow the player that has the power to craft Cobwebs by combining two strings in a crafting grid with no specific order.